 Today it is much more mainstream for high profile and famous people to have a stylist or image consultant.

 It was a first, but also it was a first for Britain to have a female Prime Minister, it also must not be forgotten that Parliment opened the chamber to the cameras during the Thatcher years, times were changing.
 The public face of the government up until this point wore a suit.
 Thatcher’s presentation required studious planning for state occasions, travel, press situations, media moments or public visits.
 This was all new.
-Think about that, at the end of the 1970s, before Icons such as Princess Diana, and magazines like based whole sections to who was wearing what and from where.
+Think about that, at the end of the 1970s, before Icons such as Princess Diana1984 to 1985.
+Thatcher developed the government policy of defeating the, and magazines like based whole sections to who was wearing what and from where.
 Before the internet and Social Media.

 clothes brand Aquascutum Margaret King